Currently 50% Off For A Limited Time

 • A new, exciting way to express ourselves and re-explore our inner light (Dexter, 2022).

-In our program, Expressive Arts For Trauma Healing, we will guide you through gentle artistic techniques that can help you to express your identity, improve your resiliency, and build a stronger relationship with yourself.
+In this program, Expressive Arts For Trauma Healing, we will guide you through gentle artistic techniques that can help you to express your identity, improve your resiliency, and build a stronger relationship with yourself.

 We'll also discuss the potential healing benefits of art in our six expert-led theory modules.